Industry in Kosovo: Tourism

 The natural values of Kosovo represent quality tourism resources.
 The description of Country's potential in tourism is closely related to the geographic position of Kosovo.
 Its position in south-eastern Europe, with a central position in the Balkan Peninsula, represents a crossroad which historically dates back to Illyrian and Roman times.
 The mountainous south of Kosovo has great potential for winter tourism.
-Skiing, one of the most interesting opportunities for foreign investors in this region is the skiing resort Brezovica in the SharrMountains.
+Skiing, one of the most interesting opportunities for foreign investors in this region is the skiing resort Brezovica in the Sharr Mountains.
 It offers perfect weather and snow conditions for ski seasons from November to May.

 Brezovica also includes three hotels with 680 rooms, two Restaurants and nine ski lifts with transport capacity of 10,000 skiers per hour.
 With close proximity to Pristina Airport (60 km) and Skopje Airport (70 km), the resort is a possible destination for international tourists and has the potential to become the most desired winter tourism destination in the Balkans.

 Also in the Šar Mountains in the very south of the country, bordering North Macedonia and Albania, Kosovo is offering for privatization about 22,000 hectares of largely untouched land in the mountainous area, belonging to the socially owned enterprise "Sharrprodhimi".
 The region offers excellent tourism opportunities, such as skiing, eco-tourism, paragliding, mountain biking, rock climbing, trekking, kayaking, horse riding, etc. The Sharrprodhimi land in the municipality of Dragash is stunningly beautiful.
 It is clearly a remarkable property for eco-tourism, and will only be sold to a proven investor who is committed to a sustainable and rational development program which will have strong local support.
 Apart from the above-mentioned tourism resorts, Kosovo is generally rich with mountains, artificial lakes and rivers and therefore also offers prime possibilities for hunting and fishing.

+Defense Industry

+Kosovo Government has announced the start of defense industry.
+Kosovo in coordination with its allies will start the production of state-of-the-art ammunition of NATO calibers, and design and production of military UAVs and UCAVs.
+The factories will be located in the municipality of Peja, in western Kosovo.

+Some of the interested companies in this program are: